cardbattler/cardbattler.github.io/contact.md

 Constelleum is on [Discord](https://discord.gg/7kuX43FQsg).
-Come hang out with the community, stay up to date on devopment, chat with the devs, and have a chance to play test builds.
+Come hang out with the community, stay up to date on development, chat with the devs, and have a chance to play test builds.